webplatform/docs-wpd/Infrastructure/proposals/Site_status_problem_notification_messages/index.md

 # Add first line of status message '''Update: This issue has been resolved as of 24:00 EST.'''
 # Put a '''Original announcement''' title before the original announcement message
 # Describe what was the problem (optional)
+# Add comment from first line status message "Update: ..." as comment on social media sites as a comment